Hep B Blog

 Diagnosed With Chronic Hepatitis B?
 What Phase – HBeAg-Positive Chronic Hepatitis / Immune Reactive / Immune Clearance?

-At some point the immune system recognizes the hepatitis B virus and the chronically infected person will enter a phase referred to as the HBeAg–positive chronic hepatitis- (also known as immune reactive/immune clearance).
+At some point the immune system recognizes the hepatitis B virus and the chronically infected person will enter a phase referred to as the HBeAg–positive chronic hepatitis- (previously known as immune reactive/immune clearance).
 During this phase blood work will show that you are HBeAg positive, with lower levels of HBV DNA when compared to the HBeAg-positive chronic infection/immune tolerant stage, and increased ALT (SGPT) levels.
 (Remember, it is not at all unusual for kids to have viral loads in the millions or even billions.)
 During this “clearance” phase the immune system is actively attacking infected liver cells.
 This is both good and bad.
 On the good side, if the immune system is able to “beat” the virus, the person will go through HBeAg seroconversion and lose the HBeAg antigen.
 This means that HBeAg will go from positive to negative and the HBeAb antibody, or anti-HBe will go from negative to positive.
 This results in significant decrease in the hepatitis B virus level, often to an undetectable level, and normalization of ALT/AST liver enzymes and other liver function blood test results.
 Successful HBe serconversion moves you into the HBeAg-negative chronic infection/inactive carrier phase.

 It is possible a person will quickly and spontaneously move into and out of the HBeAg-positive chronic hepatitis/immune reactive phase, and with a limited amount of inflammation and liver damage.
 However, some people may cycle up and down for years with intermittent flares, which are evidenced by ALT elevations which may be as high as 10 times above the upper limits of normal (normal is 35 IU/mL for men and 25 IU/mL for women) when in the immune reactive phase.
 While the immune system attacks infected liver cells, viral replication will decrease and ALT levels will elevate as infected liver cells die in the battle.
 If successful, the immune system response will result in HBe seroconversion – losing HBeAg, gaining the HBe antibody, and a decline of the viral load (HBV DNA) to very low or undetectable levels, and the normalization of ALT/AST and other liver enzyme levels.